Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Screening Electromagnetic Interactions

+which puts a minimal constraint on the strength of the magnetic field gradient.
+Taking all interactions into account, we require a force balance as in eq.~\eqref{eq:grav_req} and also require the second derivative of the potential, which gives the frequency, to be larger than zero, so that the minimum is a stable point.
+We calculate the oscillation frequency of the particle moving under the collective effect of all the above-mentioned interactions; the frequency is given by: where $V_{\mathrm{tot}}$ is the potential energy due to all interactions and $\zeta=(x,y,z)$.
+For stable trapping, $\omega_\zeta>0$.

-In the next section, we consider magnetic trapping based on a chip design with Z(z) and U-shaped wires.
-We take into account the interaction between the magnetic trapping field and a superconducting plate separating the test masses and show that the above constraints are satisfied, indicating that the particle is indeed trapped.
+In the next section, we consider magnetic trapping based on a chip design with Z and U-shaped wires.
+We take into account the interaction between the magnetic trapping field and a superconducting plate separating the test masses and show that the above constraints are satisfied leading to stable trapping conditions.